zmcartor/homestead-guide/source/account-management.rst

 Creating an account using the GUI Mist Expanse wallet couldn’t be easier.
 In fact, your first account is created during the installation of the app.

 1. `Download the latest version of the wallet app <https://github.com/expanse-org/mist/releases>`_  for your operating system.
-Opening the Wallet App will kick off syncing a full copy of the Expanse blockchain on your computer, since you will in effect be running a full geth node.
+Opening the Wallet App will kick off syncing a full copy of the Expanse blockchain on your computer, since you will in effect be running a full gexp node.

 2. Unzip the downloaded folder and run the Expanse-Wallet executable file.